ulixee/hero/docs/main/AdvancedConcepts/Sessions.md

 By default, session databases are located in `os.tmpdir()\.ulixee`.
 Tmpdir refers to the NodeJs function in the [OS module](https://nodejs.org/api/os.html#os_os_tmpdir).

-You can control the location sessions are stored using the [`dataDir`](/docs/hero/overview/configuration#data-dir) configuration when starting a Core server.
+You can control the location sessions are stored using the [`dataDir`](/docs/hero/overview/configuration#data-dir) configuration when starting a Core.

 ### Managing Sessions